t4guw/100-Unity-Mechanics-for-Programmers/README.md

 # 100 Unity Mechanics for Programmers
 Building Unity mechanics structured as a set of challenges.
 100 sample programs where each program demonstrates a different mechanic.
 Visit the website for WebGL builds [here](https://t4guw.github.io/100-Unity-Mechanics-for-Programmers/)

+## Each mechanic has its own zip file in programs/ which can be downloaded.
+The full repository is ~2GBs.

 ## List of Mechanics
 1. [WASD Keys for Movement in 2D](https://github.com/t4guw/100-Unity-Mechanics-for-Programmers/tree/master/programs/wasd_movement_2d)
 2. [Space Bar to Jump](https://github.com/t4guw/100-Unity-Mechanics-for-Programmers/tree/master/programs/space_to_jump_2d)